 Maersk Line Ltd (MLL) has now confirmed that drugs were found in the cabin of two armed guards who died aboard the Maersk Alabama.
+According to the outpatient rehab in Orlando, when a person is addicted to these drugs, it almost takes his complete lifetime to get out the addiction.

 The incident is likely to raise new questions about armed anti-piracy personnel as well as safeguards against drugs being brought aboard commercial vessels.
 Negative publicity could be exacerbated because the deaths occurred aboard the same US-flagged ship that is the subject of the movie ‘Captain Phillips’.